-3. Start Wireshark and start monitoring the traffic on your local network (Capture | Start -> OK).
+3. Start Wireshark and start monitoring the traffic on your local network (Capture | Interfaces...) and select the Ethernet interface to be monitored.
+(Capture | Start) to start capturing.

 4. Enter return in the DOS windows so that the PING test is started.